IntelLabs/scenario_execution/libs/scenario_execution_kubernetes/README.md

 # Scenario Execution Kubernetes

-This packages contains custom conditions and actions to interact with [Kubernetes](https://kubernetes.io/) cluster.
+This packages contains custom actions to interact with [Kubernetes](https://kubernetes.io/) cluster.

 It provides the following scenario execution libraries: